fondbot/framework/README.md

 **WARNING!
 THIS PACKAGE IS STILL IN DEVELOPMENT.
 API AND USAGE MAY CHANGE DRAMATICALLY UNTIL v1.0.0**

 ## About Fondbot
 FondBot is a framework for building chat bots.
+You can use it with or without framework.

+Currently, we have packages to easily use FondBot with [Laravel](https://github.com/fondbot/frameworks-laravel) and [Lumen](https://github.com/fondbot/frameworks-lumen) frameworks.

 The main goal of this project is to provide elegant and flexible architecture to develop and maintain chatbot projects from small to the big ones.

 ## Installation and usage

-You can find all installation instructions and full documentation on https://docs.fondbot.com
+You can find all installation instructions and other documentation at https://docs.fondbot.com

 ## Community